- Cory Booker

-The no-nonsense Mayor of Irvington won a second term in office in 2018 with a walkover election.
-This year he champions ward candidates with the strength of a legendary local political organization behind them overseen by Vauss.
+The no-nonsense Mayor of Irvington won a second term in office in 2018 with a walkover election, and this year seeks a third term with his allies, otherwise known as Team Irvington Strong.

-The reporter and news anchor at NJTV commands respect as one of the best newsmen in New Jersey.
+The longtime reporter and news anchor at NJTV – now the new Host of Morning Edition at WNYC – commands respect as one of the best newsmen in New Jersey.
 Aggressive but also elegant.
 Deep Newark family roots.

-The Mayor of Linden easily won reelection in 2018 despite a strong challenge by the allies of State Senator (and Union County Democratic Committee Chairman) Nick Scutari.
-He continues to harry Scutari in a local political fight that long ago rose above the pushing and shoving stage to genuine running board war, complete with phone calls issued to the U.S. Attorney’s Office and state Attorney General.
+The Mayor of Linden easily won reelection in 2018 despite a strong challenge by the allies of Union County Democratic Committee Chairman Nick Scutari – now state Senate President.
+He continues to harry Scutari in a local political fight that long ago rose above the pushing and shoving stage.

 Elected in 2018 to supplant his disgraced predecessor, former NAACP Chapter head Cureton serves as the Sheriff of Bergen County.